caproto/caproto/doc/source/loggers.rst

 Log to a file
 -------------

-This will direct all log messages to a file, instaed to the terminal (standard out).
+This will direct all log messages to a file instead of the terminal (standard out).

 .. code-block:: python

-    from caproto import set_handler
+    from caproto import config_caproto_logging
-    set_handler(file='/tmp/caproto.log', level='DEBUG')
+    config_caproto_logging(file='/tmp/caproto.log', level='DEBUG')

 Filter by PV, Address, or Role
 ------------------------------